GoogleCloudPlatform/cloud-hackathons/hacks/gemini-code-assist/README.md

 ### Description

 In this challenge, you will use Cloud Build to build and deploy your container image to Cloud Run.
-Cloud Build supports a simple build, tag, push process in a single YAML file, named `cloudbuild.yaml`.
+Cloud Build supports a simple build, tag, push process in a single YAML file, named `cloudbuild.yaml` (not -docker or -native).
 The YAML file is available in the repository.
 You'll need to fill in the missing methods, and then submit the build to Cloud Build.
 Finally, you'll need to deploy your container image to Cloud Run.

 Remember that Gemini Code Assist can always help out if you're unfamiliar with a file or need some suggestions on how to get started with or improve your code.